 Madcowes Cafe & Foodstore

 If you’re visiting an unfamiliar destination, you can often tell the popularity of a local eatery or attraction by the length of the queue outside.
 Madcowes Cafe & Foodstore has one of the longest.
 The cafe has been serving locals and international celebrities its famous breakfast and lunch since 2003, with the roast beef sandwich being a highlight on the menu.

 Phillip Island Chocolate Factory

 Anyone with a sweet tooth can really get excited about one attraction in particular.
-Phillip Island has its own Chocolate Factory!
-Panny’s Amazing World of Chocolate offers a series of interactive experiences, where you can take a self-guided tour of how it all began with the humble cocoa bean.
-Around the attraction you can try games, admire exhibitions and even make your own chocolate.
+Phillip Island has its very own chocolate factory!
+Panny’s Amazing World of Chocolate offers a series of interactive experiences where you can take a self-guided tour of how it all began with the humble cocoa bean.
+Around the attraction, you can try games, admire exhibitions and even make your own chocolate.

 Phillip Island RSL Sub Branch

 Modern, expressive and delicious, Phillip Island RSL is passionate about quality food served with a smile.
-Open for lunch and dinner, this award-winning family-friendly restaurant has an elegant dining room or if the weather is in your favour head for the alfresco balcony.
-The seasonal menu’s winter additions of pot pie and roast of the day will leave you feeling cosy, while the summer offerings of light and fresh seafood dishes are perfect for hot days.
+Open for lunch and dinner, this award-winning family-friendly restaurant has an elegant dining room or if the weather is in your favour, a balcony for alfresco dining.
+The seasonal menu’s winter additions of pot pie and the roast of the day will leave you feeling cosy, while the summer offerings of light and fresh seafood dishes are perfect for warmer days.

 The Cape Kitchen